lexibank/chacontukanoan/README.md

 > T. Chacon.
 (2014).
 A revised proposal of Proto-Tukanoan consonants and Tukanoan family classification.
 Journal of American Linguistics 80.3, pp. 275–322. doi: https://doi.org/10.1086/676393

-This dataset is licensed under a CCBY license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at http://edictor.digling.org/?file=tukano